Google Sheets Fit Text To Cell

 Use Conditional Formatting

 Conditional formatting can be used to highlight cells with wrapped text, making them easier to identify.
-For example, you could create a rule that applies a background color to any cell where the text exceeds a certain length and is wrapped.
+In real terms, for example, you could create a rule that applies a background color to any cell where the text exceeds a certain length and is wrapped.
 This can be particularly useful for drawing attention to cells that might need further review or editing.

 Test on Different Devices

-Always test your spreadsheet on different devices (desktops, laptops, tablets, and smartphones) to ensure that the text wrapping looks correct on all screen sizes.
-Mobile devices, in particular, may require adjustments to column widths and text wrapping settings to optimize readability.
+Always test your spreadsheet on different devices (desktops, laptops, tablets, and smartphones) to check that the text wrapping looks correct on all screen sizes.
+Mobile devices, in particular, may require adjustments to column widths and text wrapping settings to optimize readability And that's really what it comes down to..

 Consider Using Alternative Solutions